jonnydee/nzmqt/README.markdown

 * As with ZeroMQ's C++ binding all classes are contained within a singe header file which makes integrating this Qt binding very easy.
 * There is no 'ZmqContext' singleton anymore.
-Instead you can create your own 'ZMQContext' instance yourself.
+Instead you can create your own instance of a concrete subclass of 'ZMQContext' yourself.
 * The socket class 'ZMQSocket' now also inherits from QObject, so you can add it as a child to any QObject parent as you know it from Qt.
 * The code is officially licensed under the simplified BSD license.
 * Not only PUB-SUB, but also REQ-REP and PUSH-PULL are supported.
-(Note that other socket combinations might work, but they haven't been tested yet.)

 Status
 ------